Q&A on membership

 Who can apply?

-Political parties or organisations can become full members of the European Free Alliance.
+Political parties or organisations can become full, candidate or associate members of the European Free Alliance.

 Elected members of a regional, national or state assembly can join EFA as individual members.